UniqueNetwork/XC-NFT-standard/immutable-xc-nft-standard.md

         },
     ]),

-    // The `InitiateReserveWithdraw` command will burn the NFT on our side
-    // and ask the reserve chain to transfer it to Chain B's user.
+    // The `InitiateReserveWithdraw` asks the reserve chain to transfer it to Chain B's user.
     InitiateReserveWithdraw {
         assets: MultiAssetFilter::Wild(All),
         reserve: MultiLocation {